50 Ways to Spend Your Next Mental Health Day

 2. Schedule an appointment for a sound bath or sensory tank.

-3. Speak with an energy reader, therapist, pastor, or someone who specializes in giving guidance to bring what matters into focus.
+3. Speak with an energy reader, therapist, pastor, or someone who specializes in giving guidance and counseling to bring what matters into focus.

 4. List your definition of a perfect day.